 When the answer is correct, two icons will appear next to the question.
 The first is an Additional Information Icon "".
 Click on this for extra information on the word/phrase and for a translation.
 The second is a Pronunciation Icon "".
-Click on this to listen to the pronunciation of the word/phrase and to do a pronunciation speaking test.
+Click on this to listen to the pronunciation of the word/phrase.

-'Excuse me, I'm looking for the Yorkshire Insurance Building, do you know where it is?'
+Visitor:'Excuse me, I'm looking for the Yorkshire Insurance Building, do you know where it is?'